wernerglinka/newGatsbyStarter/src/pages/resources/posts/2019/client-side-security-blindspot.md

   - javascript

 related_posts:
-  - Why SREs Should Worry More About Third-Party
+  - "Why SREs Should Worry More About Third-Party"
-  - The client-side battle against JavaScript attacks is already here
+  - "The client-side battle against JavaScript attacks is already here"

 thumbnail: client-side.jpg
 ---